 The Campground Pool

 The Pinnacles Campground has a pool that’s open seasonally for campers.
-This might be a bit wacky, but it occurred to me that it might be worth it to pay $37 for a campsite in order to gain pool access if visiting during one of the warmer months.
+This might be a bit wacky, but it occurred to me that it might be worth it to pay $37 for a campsite to gain pool access if visiting during one of the warmer months.
 A dip in the pool could be the perfect refreshing conclusion to an adventurous day trip at Pinnacles National Park.
 Just make sure the facilities are open before you go!

 Know Before You Go